kirgush/AD/UserGuide/README.md

   - Use `VertexCapacity`, `EdgeCapacity` to embed tape in graph ?
   - As all Jacobians need to be evaluated, is the gain in `AD` coming from a more efficient usage of matrix multiplication ?
   - How to handle functions containinig a parameter which one wished to consider a constant ?
+  - How to find all input and output vertices ?
+  - Use functions with mixed arguments, `ad` and numeric.
+  - Template for derivatives: it needs a smarter levelspec.
+Need to use `Derivative` because arguments can be numeric.
+  - Need to store all intermediate steps as named variables in order to avoid duplications ?